 Hepatitis C Basics for People Who Use Drugs (PWUD)

 including safer injection and harm reduction tips.
 This brochure explains the basics of Hepatitis C transmission for people who inject drugs and for people who take drugs through other routes of administration.
-You can read the pamphlet below, print out copies of the PDFs in English or Spanish, or order copies from our store.
+You can read the pamphlet below, print out copies of the PDFs in English or Spanish.

 You can take steps to prevent getting hepatitis C. If you have hepatitis C, new treatments can cure it and keep your liver healthy.